network-observability/network-observability-lab/README.md

 - `containerlab` for the network lab
 - `netobs` (optional) for managing the network lab and observability stack

+For an automated installation of a virtual machine hosted in Digital Ocean, check out the [netobs-vm setup](./terraform/README.md).

 ### Quickstart

 To get started with the network lab and observability stack, you can run the following commands: